 - A pop-up window appears.
 Check the Show all box.
 Enter “Google” in the Search bar.

-Click Google Universal Analytics Connection.
+Click Google Universal Analytics connection.

-Setting up a Google Universal Analytics connection
+Setting up a Google Analytics connection

 - In the Setup page, select the channels to collect data from.
-Optional: you can also enter specific URLs within those channels.
+Optional: You can also enter specific URLs within those channels.

-Mapping BlueConic profile properties to dimensions
+Mapping BlueConic profile properties to Google Analytics dimensions

-Click the Add goal button to add an export goal that defines how to map and send your BlueConic profile data to the corresponding fields in Universal Analytics.
+Click the Add goal button to add an export goal that defines how to map and send your BlueConic profile data to the corresponding fields in Google Analytics.
 You can customize the default name for this goal, "Export data into Universal Analytics" as needed.

 - Select a BlueConic segment to export profile data from

-- Map BlueConic data to Google Universal Analytics
+- Map BlueConic data to Google Analytics